AndrewEllis93/Print-Tuning-Guide/README.md

 ![](Images/Misc/Backlash-Pattern.png)

 - Test prints: https://mihaidesigns.com/pages/inconsistent-extrusion-test
-- **Ensure that you have some [backlash](https://gfycat.com/mealycautiouscoqui) in your plastic gear.** You should be able to feel a small amount of "wiggle" when moving it with your fingernail.
+- **Ensure that you have some [backlash](https://gfycat.com/mealycautiouscoqui) in your plastic gear.** You should be able to feel a small amount of "wiggle" when moving it with your fingernail (but not too much).
     - This is adjusted by moving the motor itself up and down.
 The motor plate has slotted screw holes to allow for adjustment.
         - You can reach the bottom left screw by opening the filament latch and inserting a ball-end hex driver.
         -  ![](Images/Misc/Backlash-Adjust.png)